AmbiqAI/neuralSPOT/docs/developer_notes.md

 ### 10-9-2023 - CM
 #### Armclang
-NeuralSPOT now features experimental support for Arm's proprietary Armclang compilation toolchain.
+neuralSPOT now features experimental support for Arm's proprietary Armclang compilation toolchain.
 All examples have been tested and shown to work, but some larger RPC transactions are failing (mostly impacting large-tensor autodeploy operations).
 Performance improves for some TFLM models, but degrades for others.

 ### GCC 13.x
-NeuralSPOT now features experimental support for GCC 13.
+neuralSPOT now features experimental support for GCC 13.
 To use this feature, install GCC 13 and add `GCC13_EXPERIMENTAL=1` the make command.